kirkl4nd/spoti-common/README.md

 ## Prerequisites

 - Python 3.6 or higher
-- Spotify Developer account and API credentials
+- Spotify free account, used to create application ID and secret

 ## Installation